jing-xiang/tp/docs/UserGuide.md

 Format: `add member [NAME]`

 * Name of new member should not be a duplicate of an existing member.
+* The entered name should only contain alphanumeric characters, no spaces are allowed.

 Example of usage:
 `add member Alice`